move the room with energizers

 Tools to inject energy into the process, get people moving, and have fun.

 This is a method for individuals and teams to define the structure, direction and first steps of a project.
 The individual or team works through a set of questions and documents the answers in a sharable digital format.
-This can either be a “living” document that develops with the project it can be left as just a clear and concise record of the starting-point.
+This can either be a “living” document that develops with the project, or it can be left as just a clear and concise record of the starting-point.

 Bring the project group together.
 Do a short check-in to ensure that everyone is mentally as well as physically present.